xjia77/Real-time-Chat-WebApp/README.md

 # Real-time Chat WebApp
-🗣 ReactJS + Node.js + MongoDB Real-time chat WebApp
+🗣 This project is a ReactJS + Node.js + MongoDB Real-time chat WebApp.

 Learn by reference from [anijitsahu](https://github.com/anijitsahu).